 Tickets: The tickets for this event will not be sold in advance.
-Admission prices will be $7.00 for adults, $4.00 for students and children 5-10, and all children under five will be admitted free.
+Admission prices will be $8.00, includes a program, for adults, $4.00 for students and children 5-10, and all children under five will be admitted free.
 Tickets are good for the entire contest regardless of division.
 All seating is general admission.
 All units will receive one chaperone arm band for every ten members of the band.

 Parking: Bus and auto parking is located just north of the stadium, which is designated as "Q-Lot."
 There is plenty of space available, so encourage your band patrons and community to attend.

 Meals: There are a large number of fast food establishments in the city of Macomb.
 In addition, our University Student Union is equipped to handle large groups, and the concession stand at Hanson Field will open.